nmshd/documentation/_docs_explore/60-addresses.md

 ## Syntax

-An Address follows the DID syntax and is `did:e:<backbone-hostname>:dids:<public-key-hash><checksum>`.
-Public-Key-Hash and Checksum are lower-case hexadecimal-encoded, 10 bytes for the hash of the Identity’s Signature Public Key, 1 byte for the checksum of the Address.
+An Address follows the DID syntax and is `did:e:<hostname of Backbone>:dids:<public-key-hash><checksum>`.
+Public-Key-Hash and Checksum are lowercase hexadecimal-encoded, 10 bytes for the hash of the Identity’s Signature Public Key, 1 byte for the checksum of the Address.

 ## Address Creation